Smart Accountancy Systems Limited Terms and conditions in respect of work undertaken

 If, during the provision of professional services to you, you need advice or services on areas from us that fall within Consumer Credit activity, we may have to refer you to someone who is authorised by the Financial Conduct Authority (FCA) as we are not authorised to undertake this activity.

-Should we have no contact with you for a period of four months or more we may issue a disengagement letter and hence cease to act.
+Should we have no contact with you for a period of four months or more, we may issue to your last known address a disengagement letter and thereafter cease to act.

 Our fees may depend not only upon the time spent on your affairs but also on the level of skill and responsibility and the importance and value of the advice that we provide, as well as the level of risk.